Will Horton: Sexuality and coming out

 "For months after Will’s coming out, I can’t remember a time where I went out and wasn’t stopped by some darling young man saying things like, ‘You saved me,’ or ‘I didn’t know how to tell my parents [and because of this show] I was able to tell them."

 — Actress Deidre Hall, portrayer of Will's Grandma Marlena.

 Sonny sees them at it, and Will is "super embarrassed" and he seeks his grandma Marlena's advice "so she could make everything better".
-Will tells her he that he thinks he might be gay, and she says "Honey, I think it's okay.
+Will tells her that he thinks he might be gay, and she says "Honey, I think it's okay.
 Remember that Lady Gaga song you played for me once where she said that sexuality is like the color of your eyes?
 It’s a thing that you’re born with?
 Well, I happen to agree with that.
 You were born with great good looks and charm and wisdom and a wonderful future.
 And if you’re figuring out something about yourself and acknowledging it, it’s nothing to be ashamed of.
 It’s a cause for celebration."

 In Massey's words, the storyline shows Will's journey from "a young, wet-behind-the-ears kid who felt he was different in some way" to a happily out gay man, who has found "an amazing guy to be with".
 On the way the storyline deals with the reactions of his friends and family, and how their reactions impact Will (both positively and negatively), and includes one of his best friends rejecting (and then accepting) him, and Will being outed by the media.